-Biodiesel is a form of renewable energy.
-The carbon dioxide emitted during its combustion will be absorbed via photosynthesis by plants producing the feedstock for making biodiesel.
-The wider use of biodiesel in lieu of fossil diesel, which is non-renewable, is therefore conducive to reducing greenhouse gas emissions and arresting global climate changes due to the rising greenhouse gas level.
+Biodiesel is not derived from fossil products but a kind of renewable energy.
+Since the amount of carbon dioxide released in the use of biodiesel is close to the amount of carbon dioxide absorbed when growing the crops, the wider use of biodiesel in lieu of fossil diesel, which is non-renewable, is therefore conducive to reducing greenhouse gas emissions and mitigating global climate changes due to the rising greenhouse gas level.
 In respect of the potential to improve roadside air quality, Euro V diesel and biodiesel are similar.

 Regulatory Control on Motor Vehicle Biodiesel

 The regulatory control on motor vehicle biodiesel is set out in the Air Pollution Control (Motor Vehicle Fuel) Regulation, Cap.
 311L (for details, please click here).

 The key elements of the regulatory control are as follows:

 (a) Motor vehicle biodiesel specifications (Sections 2, 10 and Schedule 3)

 Motor vehicle biodiesel includes pure biodiesel and biodiesel blends that are blended from pure biodiesel and motor vehicle diesel and their respective specifications are